radiantlogic-devops/helm-charts/charts/sdc/README.md

 ## AGENTS-INLETS

-The following HELM charts deploy AGENTS-API server and INLETS-UPLINK.
+The following HELM charts deploy SDC server and INLETS-UPLINK.

 INLETS_UPLINK is deployed as dependency chart.